Primary prevention interventions aim to prevent the onset or development of an eating disorder and may be universal, selective or indicated.

 Universal prevention for children and young people

-Universal prevention efforts target whole communities (e.g. national, local, community, district, school classroom) and aim to promote general health and wellbeing, foster resilience and reduce the risk of eating disorders amongst non-symptomatic populations.
-For example, universal prevention can be achieved in schools by targeting the entire student body.
+Universal prevention efforts target whole communities (e.g. national, local, community, school classroom) and aim to promote general health and wellbeing, foster resilience and reduce the risk of eating disorders among non-symptomatic populations.
+For example, universal prevention can be achieved in schools by targeting the entire school community.